Blog

 National Pollinator Week

-This year National Pollinator Week runs from 20-26th June.
+This year, National Pollinator Week runs from 22nd to 28th June.
 It’s a time to celebrate pollinators and spread the word about what you can do to protect them.
 Did you know, bees, beetles, bats, butterflies, hummingbirds, flies and other pollinators help pollinate more than 75 percent of our flowering plants?
-Worldwide, approximately 1,000 plants grown for […]
+Worldwide, approximately 1,000 plants […]

 The ‘Chelsea chop’